tiagostutz/chimpassist/README.md

 Backoffice and Frontoffice chat platform made with React for a typical customer service or support

+## Statistics endpoints

+The backoffice application has a set of REST endpoints that you may implement following a JSON format that will enrich the customer panel information.
+So, you have just to implement your own endpoint and pass the base endpoint - **without** the `/chimpassist` part - to the environment variable `STATISTICS_BASE_ENDPOINT` and implement the following endpoints:

+- `/chimpassist/:customerId/statistics?start_date_time=<start_date>&end_date_time=<end_datetime>`: will retrieve the statistics using the datetimes to filter the statistics by time.

+Some examples:

+`/chimpassist/298301/statistics?start_date_time=<start_date>&end_date_time=<end_datetime>`

 ## Server

 ### Enviroment Variables